 Declutter and clean out your entertainment center.
 Do you have old movies in there that you never watch?
 What else is in there that you no longer need or never use?
 Get rid of it or give it away.

 Clean out your vanity or makeup drawer.
 Throw away any old makeup that you no longer wear.
 Make sure there are only the items that you use every day or often.
 This will make it so much easier for you to find things when you need them.

 Today, you will work on decluttering inside your dining room furniture.
 This was a space where I kept lots of stuff I never used or needed.
 If it is something you love and want to keep, that is fine, but if you don’t like it or use it, it should go.

 Today, you are going to tackle your home office or workspace.
 You are going to work for 15 minutes to clear away any obvious clutter.
-If you have lots of papers in there that you have to go through, you can do what you can to organize them.
+If you have lots of papers in there that you have to go through, you can do what you can to organize all of your important documents and get rid of those papers you no longer need to keep.
 Declutter your desk.
 Go through the drawers, making sure everything in there is something that you want or use.
 Make sure the top of your desk is clear, and you are ready to get to work!

 So, if you made it this far, then congratulations are in order!
 Although you may not have decluttered your entire home, you have for sure made a lot of progress.
 The space is starting to feel so much more comfortable.

 Get the Free Printable of the 30 Day Declutter Challenge

 Enter your email address in the space provided below.
 Then check your inbox for an email from us that will contain a link to the 30 day challenge printable.

 I created this 30 day declutter challenge for myself.
 It is particular to the things and rooms that are in my home.
 That’s why along with this 30-day challenge that you can print out for quick reference.
 There is also a blank sheet that you can print out and fill in with your own 15-minute tasks or any extra spaces in your home.